Cornerback24/Blender-NLA-Midi-Copier/README.md

 If more than one filter is defined in a group, the arrows can be used to move the filters up and down.
 The filters are applied from top to bottom.

-Pitch filters overwrite instrument notes and the note selected in the midi panel.
+If "All Pitches" is selected in a filter group, the group will act on all pitches (ignoring the note selected in the midi panel or ignoring the instrument note if part of an instrument).
+It is always selected if any of the filters in the list are a Pitch filter.

 ### Filter Descriptions